 Covered infertility services include diagnostic testing and, treatment for infertility and standard fertility preservation services, including three completed oocyte retrievals with unlimited embryo transfers, in accordance with accepted medical practice.
 "Standard fertility preservation services" means procedures and services that are consistent with established medical practices for a person who has a medical condition or is expected to undergo medication therapy, surgery, radiation, chemotherapy, or other medical treatment that is recognized by medical professionals to cause a risk of impairment to fertility, for example, sperm and embryo cryopreservation while the individual is currently under covered active infertility treatment.
 Prior authorization is required.
+Conceptions is in-network for infertility services.

+In network: Applicable cost sharing for type of service.
 Out of network: Not covered.